 - an alien registration card, or

-When an inmate is booked into the Hollywood Jail, his belongings are collected and stored.
-This property is returned to the inmate once he is released or transferred to a county jail.
+When an inmate is booked into the Hollywood PD Jail, his or her belongings are collected and stored.
+Property is returned to the inmate upon release or transfer to a county jail.
 Inmates who will be transferred can fill out a property release form to designate another person to claim their property.